MaryRinaldi/codeOp-feature-exts-project/README.md

 USE kodo;
 ```

-4. In a fourth terminal run the below.
+4. In a fourth terminal run the below, inside the Cd Client.
 Don't kill it; let it run.
 This listen for CSS changes in input.css and rebuilds output.css;

 ```
  npx tailwindcss -i src/index.css -o src/output.css --watch